eranshmueli/eranshmueli.github.io/content/papers/beyond-the-algorithm/index.md

 lastmod: 2024-08-31
 tags: ["Ex Ante", "Intellectual Property", "Artificial Intelligence", "Public goods", "Market Failure",]
 author: ["Eran Shmuëli"]
-description: "This paper studies the pulmonary efficiency of sausage dogs.
-Published in the Journal of Canine Science, 2004."
+description: "This pro-seminar paper addresses whether AI-generated creations should be eligible for copyright protection."
-summary: "his paper studies the pulmonary efficiency of sausage dogs."
+summary: "This paper explores whether AI-generated creations should receive copyright protection, advocating that human creators should hold the rights and examining the theoretical implications of intellectual property law in the age of AI."
 cover:
     image: ""
     alt: "Dimensions of a sausage dog"